beesness/game/README.md

 ## Versions!

-This is a **work-in-progress** game.
+This project is **work-in-progress**.
 Below are different versions of the game we're prototyping and playtesting:

 * [**v1**](versions/v1) was more of a playable theory than a game, back in 2015
 * **v2** doesn't actually exist, we skipped straight to v3